 Watch out for all the tourists and concert-goers.

-As the season changes, runners should expect to see leaves fall and the greens turn an autumnal brown in the coming weeks.
+As seasons change, runners can expect to see leaves fall, greens turn an autumnal brown or spring flowers bursting into life.

 With the lake, the palm house and the mass of acres available, Sefton Park offers a beautiful location to work up a sweat.